 Taking into account your interests, we process your personal data for the following purposes:

 Development of products and services.
 We process and use your personal data to develop our products and/or services.
 However, for the most part we only use aggregate and statistical information in the development of our products and services, and not data directly identifiable to you.
-We may also process and use your personal data to personalise our offerings and to provide you with service more relevant to you, for example, to make recommendations and to display customised content and advertising.
+We may also process and use your personal data to personalise our offerings and to provide you with service more relevant to you, for example, to make recommendations and to display customised content and advertising (clients only).
 We may combine personal data collected in connection with your use of a particular product and/or service with other personal data we may hold about you, unless the purpose for which we collected that data is incompatible with amalgamation.

 Communicating with you and marketing.
 We process and use your personal data to communicate with you, for example, to provide information relating to our products and/or services you are using or to contact you for customer satisfaction queries.
 We may process and use your personal data for marketing.
 Marketing purposes may include using your personal data for personalised marketing or research purposes in accordance with applicable laws, for example, to conduct market research and to communicate our products, services or promotions to you via our own or third parties’ electronic or other services.
 When contacting you for the purpose of marketing, we will take into account any preferences you have expressed to us, including any desire not to receive marketing.